 1951 @ SkySong

-- Two sets of semi-private areas
+- Booths and semi-private meeting areas

 - Table clusters for different sized teams

 - Wi-Fi and printer access

 - A reservable conference room for up to 12